cheningD/pluck_web/README.md

 `echo 'PUBLIC_SUPABASE_KEY=the_key_xxx' >> .env`
 `echo 'PUBLIC_REDIRECT_URL=http://localhost:3000/magic-link' >> .env`

+### 'to do'

+Add instructions for adding env vars at build time for cloudflare uding vite define

 ## Authentication

 Authentication is handled by supabase.
 Using <https://github.com/magnuswahlstrand/astro-supabase-vercel> as an example, we are able to check the user's login status, or query the database on the server.